rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 ### hdr

-Get the supported HDR profiles
+Get the negotiated HDR formats for the connected display and device

 To get the value of `hdr` call the method like this: